Looking to get started haring? Here's a guide and some tips for you:

 -

-Recommending knowing the following by at the latest Monday before your trail:
+Know the following at the latest by Monday before your trail:

 -